 What to do in Kotor: the Most Picturesque Town in Montenegro

-Explore Kotor, Montenegro with my guide, filled with fun activities for day trips, longer stays, and water adventures.
+Explore Kotor, Montenegro with my guide, filled with fun activities for day trips, multi-day stays, and water adventures.
 You'll find my detailed insider tips with all information you might need.

 I recently spent 2 weeks in Kotor and walked every corner many times over and got to know it really well.